thoughtspot/thoughtspot.github.io/_admin/data-modeling/edit-model-file.md

 When you load data, ThoughtSpot uses defaults for data modeling metadata.
 You change these defaults using the data modeling file if you have access to the **ADMIN > Data Management** page.
-Editing this file allows you to view and edit all your system's data columns at once, in bulk.
+Editing this file allows you to view and edit all the system data columns.
 When you (or your users) add new data to your system, this file changes as it expands to accommodate new data columns.